Refugees: a Global Crisis

 How it works

-All around the world today, millions of people are forced to flee from their homes due to problems such as war, racial tension, or religious oppression.
-These people have to abandon years of hard work to move to safety, leaving behind all of their belongings.
-This summer, we read a book called Refugee, by Alan Gratz.
-This book told the stories of three different refugee families who fled from Syria, Cuba, and Germany.
+All around the world today, millions of people are being forced to flee their homes due to pressing issues such as war, racial tension, and religious oppression.
+These individuals, known as refugees, must abandon years of hard work and cherished belongings to seek safety elsewhere.
+This essay delves into the complexities of the refugee crisis, particularly focusing on the Syrian Civil War, while drawing on insights from the book Refugee by Alan Gratz, which tells the stories of three different refugee families who fled from Syria, Cuba, and Germany.

 Need a custom essay on the same topic?